May 10, 2016

 The new B2C rules have been expected since the New Zealand government released a discussion draft in August 2015.
 The proposed legislative details, that still need to be passed into law, have now been revealed.

-The new GST will be set at a rate of 15% on all sales over NZ$60,000 (in a 12-month period) supplied by foreign digital service merchants.
+The new GST will be set at a rate of 15% on all sales over NZ$60,000 (in a 12-month period) supplied by foreign digital service businesses.
 This threshold on sales has been introduced to align with New Zealand’s existing GST threshold for physical goods.
-In a move that reflects the European Union’s approach to the taxation of digital services, merchants must also collect two non-conflicting pieces of evidence to prove the location of their consumer.
+In a move that reflects the European Union’s approach to the taxation of digital services, businesses must also collect two non-conflicting pieces of evidence to prove the location of their consumer.

 Fine of NZ$25k for potential VPN use

 New Zealand have also introduced a measure aimed at blocking the use of virtual private networks (VPNs) to access content from abroad that should be liable for GST.